vergentos/vergentos/src/data/case-study/eduFlow-digital-learning-transformation.md

   userImage: '/images/ns-avatar-10.png'
   userRole: 'Dean of Academic Innovation, EduFlow'
   reviewText: 'Digital learning has completely reshaped how we teach and how students learn.
 Engagement is higher, feedback is faster, and remote learning is no longer a challenge.'
+result: Improved learning outcomes by 40% and reduced administrative workload by 50%
 ---

 - **Company**: EduFlow